benkalmus/elixir-rest-api-example/docs/README.md

     - [x] Country
     - [x] Added Data integrity tests to ensure countries and currencies cannot be added twice.
     - [x] Ensured that records cannot be orphaned when a currency is associated to countries.
-    - [] Ensured that foreign key refence cannot be udpated as this will impact meaning of salary field in employee table.
+    - [] Ensured that currency foreign key reference cannot be udpated as this will impact meaning of salary field in employee table.
-    - [] Employee
+    - [x] Employee
       - preload
       - query
   - []